Marcus Aurelius (121 - 180 AD)

 He was dedicated to the imperial cult and largely open to the multiple faiths that by this time were reflective of such a vast and all encompassing empire.
 However, Christianity was not quite so fortunate.
-While the record of "persecution" of Christians during his reign largely stems from two incidents, one in AD 166 and another large scale incident in Lugdunum in AD 177, is not truly reflective of the emperor's rather disinterested attitude toward the fledgling religion, it did have an effect of influencing the historical record.
-In contrast to reports of persecution, Marcus Aurelius was largely tolerant and did not support any official policy targeting Christians (and had even been called a friend of Christianity by the author Tertullian) but he made no effort to protect Christians from those elements of society which used the oddity of the Christian cult as a scapegoat for various local and regional concerns.
+While the record of "persecution" of Christians during his reign largely stems from two incidents - one in AD 166 and another large scale incident in Lugdunum in AD 177 - is not truly reflective of the emperor's rather disinterested attitude toward the fledgling religion.
+It did, however, have an effect of influencing the historical record.
+In contrast to reports of persecution, Marcus Aurelius was largely tolerant and did not support any official policy targeting Christians (and had even been called a friend of Christianity by the author Tertullian), but he made no effort to protect Christians from those elements of society which used the oddity of the Christian cult as a scapegoat for various local and regional concerns.
 There has been arbitrary speculation that had Marcus Aurelius truly been aggressive in his approach to Christianity he may have stemmed the tide of its rapid growth and reenergized the idea of Roman paganism, but such notions are obviously highly speculative and impossible to prove.

 Regarding monuments and construction of buildings, Marcus Aurelius was rather limited in comparison to his predecessors.
 If the dual emperors (Aurelius and Lucius Verus) were responsible for many works, there are very few that have been directly accredited and/or survive.
-At least two triumphal arches which have not survived intact did lend relief images to arch of Constantine and to other modern era displays.
-The column of Marcus Aurelius was built in similar fashion to that of Trajan's Column and depicts the events of the Marcomannic and Sarmatian Wars although it lacks some of the splendor that makes Trajan's version so famous.
+At least two triumphal arches which have not survived intact did lend relief images to the Arch of Constantine and to other modern-era displays.
+The column of Marcus Aurelius was built in a similar fashion to that of Trajan's Column and depicts the events of the Marcomannic and Sarmatian wars, although it lacks some of the splendor that makes Trajan's version so famous.
 Perhaps the most famous surviving monument is that of the equestrian Marcus Aurelius which ironically only survived the middle ages because it was thought to be a representation of the later emperor Constantine, whose tolerance and acceptance of Christianity is well attested.

 Did you know...